webleon/Hackintosh-OptiPlex-7070-SFF/README.md

 **Opencore Bootloader 0.7.1.
 Tested on Big Sur 11.5.1**

 **2021-07-27**
+* Updated bootloader to Opencore 0.7.1
+* Updated the KEXTs to the latest version
 * Fixed Sleep/Wakeup issue.
-Now it's no need to
+Now it's no need to block sleep in the BIOS

 **2021-05-16**
 * Fixed UHD 630 Acceleration